 How To Apply Sunless Tanner

 You don’t need the sun for the perfect tan.
-Sunless tanner is perfect for those with fair skin and doesn’t want to burn.
+Sunless tanner is perfect for those with fair skin and who doesn’t want to burn.
 Watch our video to learn how to apply it.

 2. You Apply Without Exfoliating

-Exfoliating is the biggest thing that can bring a great, natural looking tan or a terrible, streaky looking tan.
-The reason is that if you have dead skin cells at the surface of your skin, they are already dead and if not right now, soon they will look flaky and ashy.
+Exfoliating is the biggest thing that can bring a great, natural-looking tan or a terrible, streaky-looking tan.
+The reason is that if you have dead skin cells at the surface of your skin, they are already dead, and if not right now, soon they will look flaky and ashy.
 When you add a product that will stain those dead skin cells, the flaky, ashy turns to streaky, splotchy.

 While you need to exfoliate your entire body prior to self-tanning, make sure you concentrate on those areas known for blotches such as the knees and elbows.
 (How to Exfoliate Your Body Head to Toe)

 Moisturizing prior to applying a self-tanner is a must.
 And it is best if you are deeply moisturizing for days before your tanning day to make sure that you have no dry patches.
 Dry patches are the number one reason for splotches.